tumcms/Open-Infra-Platform/DoxygenHelp.md

 In your build directory under Doxymentation/html you will then find something called “index.html”.
 This is a link to the index page of the HTML documentation browser.

 ## Style sheet
-When using doxygen within the Open Infra Platform, please use this style:
+When using doxygen within the Open Infra Platform, please use this style, start a comment block with /*!, start every line with * and end it with */.

-### Comment blocks: ###

-- Detailed description:

-"/*!"
-"* ... text"
-"*/"

-- Brief description:
+Brief description: introduced by \brief

-"/*! \brief description as long as paragraph"
-"*"
-"* After skipping a line, detailed description starts."
-"*/"

-- In Body descriptions:

-"int var /*< for detailed descriptions after member, only for members and parameters.
-Avoid structural comments, as they lead to duplication of information.*/"

-- Internal comments:
+Internal comments: introduced by \internal

-"/*! \internal These comments can be included and excluded separately.
-Handy for developer-only comments."
-"*/"
+Parameters: introduced by \param

 Refer to the doxygen manual (http://www.doxygen.nl/manual) for everything else.